Reconstructing a Heavy Neutral Lepton at the LHC: Discussion

+We have discussed how to solve the two-fold degeneracy in the quadratic equation that provides the longitudinal momentum of the neutrino in the reconstruction of $m_N$.
+We find that this equation has no solution in a small fraction (around 10\%) of signal events.
+This is mainly due to the smearing effect introduced by the detector, and also to the different kinematics in signal events where the third lepton comes from $\tau\to \nu\ell\nu$.
+We find interesting that the background includes a much larger fraction (around 25\%) of events with no solution to the equation, as this could be used as an extra cut also when studying other observables.

-In another recent search for a light ($m_N<m_W$) HNL \cite{ATLAS:2022atq}, ATLAS has reconstructed $m_N$ using that the $s$-channel $W$ in $pp\to W^+ \to \ell^+ N$ (see Fig.~\ref{f1}) is near the mass shell.
-Since the $W$ in $N\to \ell^- W^+$ is exactly on shell, our analysis provides a more accurate reconstruction in the complementary regime with $m_N>m_W$.
-We have also shown that a similar reconstruction could work in the dilepton plus $p_{\rm T}^{\rm miss}$ channel by changing the cuts currently being used in Higgs to $WW^*$ searches.
+In another recent search for a light ($m_N<m_W$) HNL \cite{ATLAS:2022atq} (see also \cite{Dib:2017iva}), ATLAS has reconstructed $m_N$ using that in $pp\to W^+ \to \ell^+ N$ (see Fig.~\ref{f1}) the $W$ is near the mass shell.
+Since the $W$ boson in $N\to \ell^- W^+$ is exactly on shell, our analysis provides a more accurate reconstruction in the complementary regime with $m_N>m_W$.
+We have also shown that a similar reconstruction may work in the dilepton plus $p_{\rm T}^{\rm miss}$ channel by changing the cuts currently being used in Higgs to $WW^*$ searches.

-In summary, although it is a possibility not explored at the LHC yet, we show that the search for peaks associated to a HNL in $pp$ collisions could probe mixings $|V_{\ell N}|^2$ that are not excluded by PMNS unitarity bounds.
+In summary, the mass peak discussed here could complement and simplify the search for an HNL in $pp$ collisions: even if it is not as {\it clean} as the ones found in Higgs production, its search is also largely insensitive to normalization uncertainties related to luminosity, overall cross sections, or selection efficiencies.
+Although it is a possibility not explored at the LHC, our results suggest that it could help to set collider limits on $|V_{\ell N}|^2$ competitive with PMNS unitarity bounds.